Coin

 and Investing in Sets

-Sets of rare coins have long been recognized
+Sets of rare coins have long

-the precious metals portion of a portfolio.
+to the precious metals portion of a portfolio.
 Often the people

 who start out as collectors become investors, and investors